mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 In order to support that we are going to need to bloat this seemingly simple "core view" with all kinds of callback handlers and communication mechanisms so that it can communicate back and forth with the real view that can actually interact with the contacts framework.
 Doing so can be quite complicated to get right.

+And second, we are maintaining a bunch of additional code just to work around the fact that we have an uncontrolled dependency in our codebase.
+All code is a liability in that it gives you new ways to get something wrong.

-Second, this view is only a mere shadow of the feature.
+Third, this view is only a mere shadow of the feature.
 A mirage.
 We are cramming data into it to make something appear in the preview, but the code path that is actually responsible for getting the data is not being exercised at all in the preview, and therefore we have no choice but to still run the full application in the simulator if we _truly_ want to see how this screen behaves when it interacts with the contacts dependency.

-And third, we are maintaining a bunch of additional code just to work around the fact that we have an uncontrolled dependency in our codebase.
-All code is a liability in that it gives you new ways to get something wrong.

 And finally, the code needed to maintain all of these little inert views that only hold onto data vastly outweighs the amount of code needed to control your dependencies.